Olin Kreutz: Post-retirement

 On August 19, 2015, Kreutz signed on to be in the WSCR 670 the Score Bears post game show along with James Williams and Hub Arkush, replacing the recently deceased Doug Buffone.

 In 2019, Kreutz joined NBC Sports Chicago's Football Aftershow, serving as a Bears gameday analyst alongside Laurence Holmes and former teammates Lance Briggs, Alex Brown, and Matt Forte.
 Kreutz joined CHGO, a Chicago sports media start-up, in 2022 but was fired in May for physically assaulting Adam Hoge, a fellow employee.
 Kreutz later replied to a PR message from CHGO on Twitter with a Mike Tyson quote, "Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it."
 Kreutz later apologized to Hoge and revealed he was also leaving NBC Sports Chicago.

 Personal life

-Kreutz is married to his high school sweetheart, Wendi; they have six children, and reside in Bannockburn, Illinois, but also have a winter home in Kalama Valley, Hawaii.
+Kreutz is married to his high school sweetheart, Wendi; they have six children, including Josh Kreutz, and reside in Bannockburn, Illinois, but also have a winter home in Kalama Valley, Hawaii.